fkaduk/kobodeck/README.md

 1. obtain the latest `KoboRoot.tgz` either by downloading the binary or by building from source via `make tarball`
 1. save the file in the `.kobo` directory of your e-reader
-1. edit the configuration file [`.kobodeck.toml`](.kobodeck.toml)
+1. copy and edit the configuration file [`.kobodeck.toml`](.kobodeck.toml)
+1. store it as `.adds/kobodeck/kobodeck.toml` on your Kobo device
 1. optionally verify your configuration with
-   `kobodeck --config .kobodeck.toml --check`
+   `kobodeck --config .adds/kobodeck/kobodeck.toml --check`
-1. store the `.kobodeck.toml` in the root of your kobo device
 1. safely disconnect the reader - it should restart, install kobodeck and remove `KoboRoot.tgz`

 ## Uninstalling

-Delete `.kobodeck.toml` and connect to wifi.
+Delete `.adds/kobodeck/kobodeck.toml` and connect to wifi.

 ### Manual uninstall